dupr/duprkit/README.md

 people have their Github accounts.
 Hosting this project on github makes access and contributing easy.

 * I think the HFT format is totally rubbish.
-It looks more complex than the traditional `debian/`.

 Don't use it if you don't like it, HFT is not mandatory.
-Please use the traditional `debian/` layout instead, see `templates/template-headonly.durpkg` for an example.
-Simplifying Debian packaging is not a motivation of this project, and I don't comment on personal preference.
+Please carefully read the templates.

 * Where can I submit my `.durpkg` file?